Nanocluster: History of nanoclusters

-The elucidation of the structure of cluster compounds only became possible in the 20th century.
-For instance, the existence of a mercury to mercury bond in calomel was established in the early 1900s.
-These advances were made possible by the development of reliable structural analysis tools, such as single-crystal X-ray diffraction.
+The formation of stable nanoclusters such as Buckminsterfullerene (C60) has been suggested to have occurred during the early universe.

+In retrospect, the first nanoclustered ions discovered were the Zintl phases, intermetallics studied in the 1930s.

-The first set of experiments to form nanoclusters can be traced back to 1950s and 1960s.
+The first set of experiments to consciously form nanoclusters can be traced back to 1950s and 1960s.
 During this period, nanoclusters were produced from intense molecular beams at low temperature by supersonic expansion.
 The development of laser vaporization technique made it possible to create nanoclusters of a clear majority of the elements in the periodic table.

-The term "cluster" was used by F.A.
-Cotton in the early 1960s to refer specifically to compounds containing metal–metal bonds.
+Since 1980s, there has been tremendous work on nanoclusters of semiconductor elements, compound clusters and transition metal nanoclusters.